jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 	4. Obtain $p_1$ and $p_2$ and then draw the line at ease.

 3. What is slightly confusing is the different equations for epipolar lines.
 In the $p^TFp'=0$ relationship, the two lines are $L^T= p^TF$ and $L=Fp'$ respectively.
 4. Normalising the pixel location values beforehand brings about significant improvement.
-But rembmer to handle it with normalisation matrix, not some random dividing and subtraction constants.
+But remember to handle it with a normalisation matrix, not some random dividing and subtraction constants...